 Although this instruction addresses the trade dress of a product, the cases suggest that services might also have a protectable trade dress.
-See Two Pesos, Inc., 505 U.S. at 764-65 (noting that trade dress may include "even particular sales techniques."); Fuddruckers, Inc. v.
-Doc's B.R.
-Others, Inc., 826 F.2d 837, 841-42 (9th Cir.
-1987).
+See Two Pesos, Inc., 505 U.S. at 764-65 (noting that trade dress may include "even particular sales techniques"); Fuddruckers, Inc., 826 F.2d at 841-42.
 This is treated much like trade dress comprised of product packaging.
 If business image trade dress is at issue in the case, the following paragraph can be added after the third paragraph of the instruction: